Effective Collection in Small Claims Court

 If you have been unsuccessful collecting a debt from a customer and decide to go to small claims court, you’ll need to confirm the steps required under the laws of your state.
 Generally, you will need to consider the following.

 - Make sure your case fits the monetary limits and parameters for the court and if your company will require representation by an attorney

-- File your case in the right court using the appropriate forms and procedures.
+- The case will need to be filed in the right court using the appropriate forms and procedures

-- A party must be prepared to present evidence and make arguments to plead your case to the judge.
+- A party must be prepared to present evidence and make arguments to plead their case to the judge

-- If you win, collect the money from the defendant.
+- If you win, how then to collect on the judgment from the defendant

 Going to small claims court typically involves at least some of the following documents.

-- The forms used to file to the case
+- The documents used to file to the case

 - Signed agreements between your business and the defendant